Jokero: Reception

 "Jokero" was received positively by most music critics.
 Although Moculescu was critical of the group's performance, he called the song "[a] hit".
 Romanian singer Costi Ioniță declared that "Jokero" had the "best chance of representing Romania in Athens".
 Libertatea's Petre Dobrescu noted that the song "brought [the group] out in the spotlight" in Western Europe and East Asia.
 Bianca Dumitru of Adevărul mentioned the song among other Romanian club songs responsible for the "club music madness" from 2006.
 In retrospect, Florin Grozea, also writing for Adevărul, stated in an article titled "Why Is It Good to Not Get First Place at Eurovision Romania" that the song "contributed to Akcent's international success" alongside "Kylie" (2005).

 Commercially, "Jokero" became the group's first number one on the Romanian Top 100.
-It further reached the top ten in the Commonwealth of Independent States (CIS) and Sweden, and achieved peak positions of 18 and 27 on the Dutch Top 40 and the Dutch Single Top 100, respectively.
+It further reached the top ten in the Commonwealth of Independent States and Sweden, and achieved peak positions of 18 and 27 on the Dutch Top 40 and the Dutch Single Top 100, respectively.
 The song received nominations for Best Song and Best Dance at the MTV Romania Music Awards 2006, but lost to Morandi's "Beijo (Uh La La)" (2005) and DJ Project's "Șoapte" (2005), respectively.